NikKowPHP/social-brain/chapters/chapter-8.md

 This is a brutal hardware limitation.
 It's like having a top-of-the-line CPU that only has a few megabytes of RAM.

-When a message like David's arrives, it attempts to dump a dozen different items onto a workbench that can only hold four.
+When a message like Maria's arrives, it attempts to dump a dozen different items onto a workbench that can only hold four.
 The system doesn't just slow down; it crashes.
 The brain's defense mechanism against this overload—known as **cognitive load**—is to simply reject the entire data packet.

 > *Clarity is an act of empathy.
 Brevity is a form of respect for another person's finite mental energy.*